-Junze Sun is submitting his PhD thesis at CREED, University of Amsterdam and Tinbergen Institute before September 2019 before joining the European University Institute (EUI) as a two-year Max Weber Postdoctoral Fellow.
+Junze Sun submitted his Ph.D. thesis at CREED, University of Amsterdam and Tinbergen Institute in September 2019 before joining the European University Institute (EUI) as a two-year Max Weber Postdoctoral Fellow.

 In the coming years, Junze plans to pursue research projects under two broad themes.
 The first concerns voters' demands for biased information sources and their electoral consequences.
 This builds partly on his existing work, and will be his primary focus in the first year of the fellowship.
 The second theme concerns how the media interact with other economic forces that affect political participation.
 This will be his primary focus in the second year of the fellowship.

 Expertise for Teaching and Mentoring of Ph.D.
 Researchers

 Junze’s teaching interests primarily lie in courses related to microeconomics, for both undergraduate and graduate students.
 He has diverse teaching and thesis supervision experience.
 He has been a teaching assistant for the courses Economics of Markets and Organizations (undergraduate, University of Amsterdam), Intermediate Microeconomics (undergraduate, University of Amsterdam) and Asset Pricing (graduate, Tinbergen Institute).
 Moreover, he has supervised over 18 B.A. theses on various topics during his Ph.D. contract.